 Areas of Focus

-Family-researcher partnerships, knowledge translation, family-centred care, ICF, F-words in Childhood Disability (function, family, fitness, fun, friends, and future)
+Family-researcher partnerships, knowledge translation, family-centred care, F-words for Child Development (function, family, fitness, fun, friends, and future), online education, implementation science